-Veterinarians estimate as many as 20 percent of all dogs suffer from ear infections at some point in their lives.
-Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside the ear such as Poodles.
+Veterinarians estimate as much as 20 percent of all dogs suffer from ear infections at some point in their lives.
+Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside such as poodles.
 Despite the outside look, the ear structure and how dogs hear is quite similar in all breeds.

-No matter what causes the infection or problem, ear problems in dogs have very similar signs of distress.
-These may occur by themselves or in combination so anytime you see these signs it’s best to get your canine to the veterinarian for an exam.
+No matter what causes the issue, ear problems in dogs have very similar signs of distress.
+These may occur by themselves or in combination so anytime you see symptoms it’s best to get your canine to the veterinarian for an exam.
+Dogs may:

 - Shake their heads very frequently or at odd times